 Some twenty years ago I took my first to New Orleans.
-I wish I could say I was there with a lover or a friend, but instead it was a business trip.
+I wish I could say I was there with a friend, but instead, it was a business trip.
 It was the worse time of the year, as it took place in May.
 Can you say, Hot and Muggy?
 I remember wandering the streets, and growing more and more hungry while taking in the sites.
 After a couple cocktails to cool down, and a couple turns down some side streets, we found it.
-The smell of spice and sticky nights was drawing us into the darkened dinning room.
+The smell of spice and sticky nights was drawing us into the darkened dining room.
 I had no idea of what to expect when I decided to order Chicken Etouffee.

 - 6 chicken thighs with the skin left on

 - 1 tablespoon olive oil

 - 1 small red pepper, diced

 - 2 tablespoons unsalted butter